lmagristella/lmagristella.github.io/_pages/about.md

 layout: single
 author_profile: true
 ---
-## Who I Am

 I'm **Laurent Magri-Stella**, a PhD student in **computational cosmology** and **numerical relativity**, currently based at **LAPP** in **Annecy, France**.

-My research focuses on simulating the propagation of light through a perturbed Universe.
-Specifically, I integrate null geodesics in a perturbed FLRW spacetime to model how gravitational structures distort our observations — a phenomenon known as gravitational lensing.
-The ultimate goal is to estimate the impact of relativistic effects on future high-precision cosmological surveys.

 ## Background